 Even though they are quite endearing, chimps truly are wild animals, and it is illegal to own one in most states in the U.S. Still, you may be able to obtain a license in Oklahoma, Pennsylvania, Rhode Island, and North Dakota.
 And a few other states may have no regulations at all against owning primates.
 However, it's best to check with state authorities before signing up for chimp ownership.

 Purchasing Your Chimpanzee

 Since most states ban chimpanzees as pets and most advocacy groups lobby strongly against the trade, it is very difficult to purchase a pet chimp.
 So if you have a love for this animal, why not adopt one instead?
 Save the Chimps provides lifelong sanctuaries for chimps rescued from research laboratories.
-By participating in their virtual adoption service, you contribute to the care of one animal while bolstering a nonprofit dedicated to preserving the species.
+By participating in this virtual adoption service, you contribute to the care of one animal while bolstering a nonprofit dedicated to preserving the species.

 In the past, chimps were trained as service animals to help their owners do everyday tasks like cook food, open doors, pick up items, and dial 911.
 Some people even trained their chimps to dress themselves, watch television, and play with toys meant for human children.
 Chimpanzees can be toilet trained, also, but many owners still keep them in diapers.
 And surprisingly, they can also be taught how to eat with a fork and knife, pick up toys, and perform feats similar to those of a young kid.

 If you’re interested in pet chimpanzees, check out: